8 Book Goals To Set In 2022 To Read More Intentionally

 2. Write your reading wish list

-We use ClickUp to organize our reading wish list (see ClickUp for Creatives here and get a reading list template) – and to keep track of our ratings.
+We use ClickUp to organize our reading wish list (see ClickUp for Creatives here and get a reading list template) – and keep track of our ratings.
+Or use Goodreads to curate and track your list.

 How many times do you hear about a great book and then totally forget about it?
+While we all might have a TBR list, it’s much easier to remember what you want to read if you write it down.
 I love keeping a list of the books I want to read, the books I’ve read, and keep notes on what I learned.
 More on that in a bit!

 3. Create a commonplace book